A Complete Itinerary for 5 Days in Tokyo, Japan

 Kiyomizu Kannon-do

 Kiyomizu Kannon-do is tucked away inside Ueno Park where you may even forget that you’re in this expansive city.
-It is the oldest temple in Tokyo dating back to 1632.
+It is one of the oldest temples in Tokyo dating back to 1632.
 If the break from the city isn’t enough to draw you in, be sure to check out the interesting pine tree that has formed a circle with its branches.
 Thus, this pine tree is known as

 Location: 1-29 Uenokoen, 台東区 Taito City, Tokyo 110-0007, Japan // MAP